English Civil War: The Long Parliament

 The new Parliament proved even more hostile to Charles than its predecessor.
-It immediately began to discuss grievances against him and his government, with Pym and Hampden (of ship money fame) in the lead.
+It immediately began to discuss grievances against him and his government, with Pym and Hampden in the lead.
 They took the opportunity presented by the King's troubles to force various reforming measures – including many with strong "anti-Papist" themes – upon him.
 The members passed a law stating that a new Parliament would convene at least once every three years – without the King's summons if need be.
 Other laws passed making it illegal for the king to impose taxes without Parliamentary consent and later gave Parliament control over the King's ministers.

 Finally, the Parliament passed a law forbidding the King to dissolve it without its consent, even if the three years were up.
 These laws equated to a tremendous increase in Parliamentary power.
 Ever since, this Parliament has been known as the Long Parliament.
 However, Parliament did attempt to avert conflict by requiring all adults to sign The Protestation, an oath of allegiance to Charles.

-Early in the Long Parliament, the house overwhelmingly accused Thomas Wentworth, Earl of Strafford, of high treason and other crimes and misdemeanors.
+Early in the Long Parliament, the house overwhelmingly accused Thomas Wentworth (now Earl of Strafford) of high treason and other crimes and misdemeanors.
 Henry Vane the Younger supplied evidence of Strafford's claimed improper use of the army in Ireland, alleging that he had encouraged the King to use his Ireland-raised forces to threaten England into compliance.
 This evidence was obtained from Vane's father, Henry Vane the Elder, a member of the King's Privy Council, who refused to confirm it in Parliament out of loyalty to Charles.
 On 10 April 1641, Pym's case collapsed, but Pym made a direct appeal to the Younger Vane to produce a copy of the notes from the King's Privy Council, discovered by the Younger Vane and secretly turned over to Pym, to the great anguish of the Elder Vane.
 These notes contained evidence that Strafford had told the King, "Sir, you have done your duty, and your subjects have failed in theirs; and therefore you are absolved from the rules of government, and may supply yourself by extraordinary ways; you have an army in Ireland, with which you may reduce the kingdom."

 Pym immediately launched a Bill of Attainder stating Strafford's guilt and demanding that he be put to death.
 Unlike a guilty verdict in a court case, attainder did not require a legal burden of proof to be met, but it did require the king's approval.
 Charles, however, guaranteed Strafford that he would not sign the attainder, without which the bill could not be passed.
 Furthermore, the Lords opposed the severity of a death sentence on Strafford.
 Yet increased tensions and a plot in the army to support Strafford began to sway the issue.